Alcohol & Drug Rehab Center Near Providence

 Getting to AdCare RI From Providence

-AdCare offers four separate addiction treatment facilities throughout the state of Rhode Island, all of which are less than 45 minutes from Providence (barring traffic).
-The following are driving directions from Providence to our facilities in Warwick, Greenville, South Kingstown, and North Kingstown.
+AdCare offers separate inpatient and outpatient addiction treatment facilities in the state of Rhode Island, both of which are less than 45 minutes from Providence (barring traffic).
+The following are driving directions from Providence to our inpatient facility in North Kingstown and our outpatient facility in Warwick, RI.

 Addiction Self-Assessment